openstack-archive/tripleo-docs/doc/source/install/basic_deployment/tempest.rst

     $ tempest cleanup --init-saved-state

-It will create **saved_state.json** file in tempest workspace containing all the tenants and resources information present on system under test.
+It will create **saved_state.json** file in tempest workspace containing all the tenants and resources information present on the system under test.
 More about the feature can be found in
 `Tempest documentation <https://docs.openstack.org/tempest/latest/cleanup.html>`

 List tempest plugins installed on undercloud